 There are a variety of treatments available for leg veins such as support stockings, laser treatments and sclerotherapy.
 Vein treatments are typically done in our office with minimal discomfort, and you can resume your regular activities right after your appointment.
 Treating your spider veins or varicose veins can improve your ability to perform physical activities, lessen your pain and other symptoms, while also improving the appearance of your legs and giving you back the confidence you once had in your body.
 A majority of the treatments we offer can be done within one or two hours and are performed on an out-patient basis.

-An ultrasound screening is required to determine what’s going on in your legs, and depending on the nature and severity of your spider veins or varicose veins, we may recommend one of the following treatment options if it is determined they can be treated by our medical providers:
+Larger bulging veins are typically treated by vascular specialists instead of dermatologists, but, depending on the nature and severity of your spider veins or varicose veins, we may recommend one of the following treatment options if it is determined they can be treated by our medical providers:

 - Vbeam Laser: This vascular laser treatment seals broken vessels to improve the appearance of unsightly leg veins.
 The Vbeam Pulsed Dye Laser produces targeted laser light at a specific frequency to treat blood vessels without harming your skin’s surface.

 - IPL Photofacial: This treatment involves Intense Pulsed Light (IPL) which produces a certain wavelength of light that heats the deep layers of your skin and diffuses redness caused by a proliferation of amassed small spider veins.

 - Excel V: This treatment option has an excellent ability to target small veins where other lasers are too strong.
 The Excel V’s 532 wavelength is much better absorbed by the red color (hemoglobin) in the vessels being treated, resulting in more heat getting into the vessels, and thus, better outcomes.